Updated

 1. What is considered an assault on a police officer?

-A prosecutor must prove the following to convict a person under Penal Code 241c:
+A prosecutor must prove the following six “elements of the crime” to convict you under Penal Code 241(c):

-- the defendant did an act that by its nature would probably result in the application of force to a person,
+- you did an act that by its nature would probably result in the application of force to a person,

-- when the defendant acted, a reasonable person in his shoes could realize that the act would probably result in the application of force to someone,
+- when you acted, a reasonable person in your shoes could realize that the act would probably result in the application of force to someone,

-- when the accused acted, he had the ability to apply force to a person,
+- when you acted, you had the ability to apply force to a person,

-- when the defendant acted, the person assaulted was lawfully performing his duties as a policeman, and
+- when you acted, the person assaulted was lawfully performing their duties as a peace officer or first responder, and

-- when the defendant acted, he knew that the person assaulted was a policeman.1
+- when you acted, you knew that the person assaulted was a peace officer or first responder.1

-Note that, under this statute, someone commits an act “willfully” when he does it:
+Note that, under this statute, you commit an act “willfully” when you do it:

 - willingly, or